 Update: A trial took place in July, 2009.
 At the conclusion of the trial, the Court rejected the Receiver's reliance damage claim.
 Instead, the Court asked both parties to brief the issue of whether a "restitution" theory of damages is more appropriate.
-If appropriate, restitution damages would require Hilton to disgorge all or part of the \$1 million fee she was paid based on the damages caused by her breach of the agreement.
-Both sides have briefed the issue and are awaiting the Court's decision as to whether Hilton must repay all or part of the fee she received.
+Both sides briefed the issue and the Court determined that Hilton breached her obligation to promote the film and determined that the monetary value of such breach was \$160,000.
+The parties are in the process of finalizing a settlement.